 Announcements

-NOTICE: I will be offering "Captivating Calculus" in period 5 on Choice Fridays on the 4th floor.
+NOTICE: I will be offering "Captivating Calculus" in period 5 on Choice Fridays in 1207.
 Please use this as an additional opportunity to get help with calculus, or to come ask deeper questions that we don't have time for in class.
 Please let me know in advance if you are coming, as I normally teach during this period and need to get coverage in order to run Captivating Calculus.
 If you score below 80% on a test, this period of help is mandatory.

 Schedule